Colorado Coalfield War: The "Ten Days War"

 The news of the massacre soon reached the other tent colonies, including the large group of strikers in Walsenburg.
 The response was a decentralized expedition throughout Southern and Central Colorado known as the "Ten Days War."
 At this point the union made an official "Call to Arms", a departure from their previous policy of suppressing violence on the part of the strikers.
 This led to widespread violence across the Southern Colorado Coalfield area, unlike the small pockets of violence that occurred in canyons in the early days of the strike.

 Popular opinion began to side with the miners.
 Newspapers that had previously sided with the company and Ammons, such as the Daily Camera and Rocky Mountain News, began to sympathize with the strikers and blame "dilly-dallying" on Ammons' part for the deaths.
-The generally anti-union New York Times declared the massacre "worse than the order sent to the Light Brigade into the jaws of death, worse in its effect than the Black Hole of Calcutta."
+The generally anti-union The New York Times declared the massacre "worse than the order sent to the Light Brigade into the jaws of death, worse in its effect than the Black Hole of Calcutta."

 While strikers were divided on how to respond, some sought revenge on non-striking miners, attacking Southwestern Mine Co.'s Empire Mine on Wednesday, 22 April, only to relent after a 21-hour siege.
 Armed strikebreakers killed two strikers at the loss of the mine's superintendent.
 A minister named McDonald from nearby Aguilar heard the fighting and rightly feared the strikers intended to kill all those at the Empire Mine.
 Following the deaths of the two strikers and the discovery of a union organizer willing to discuss terms, McDonald and the Aguilar mayor negotiated a ceasefire that resulted in the strikers withdrawing.
 However, before the siege broke, national news outlets began erroneously reporting that the families trapped in the Empire Mine were likely suffocated.
 Three mine guards were killed at Delagua, where four attempts were made by strikers to take the town, and another was killed at Tabasco.
 These events led the sheriff of Las Animas County to send a telegram to Ammons, declaring that he had been militarily defeated by the miners and requested federal intervention.